The term "science of reading" refers to an interdisciplinary body of scientific evidence that:

 Science of reading webinars, videos, and online courses:

-• The Ohio Library Council hosted a three-part Science of Reading webinar series (scroll down to Science of Reading) in spring 2024 with the ODEW.
+- The Ohio Library Council hosted a three-part Science of Reading webinar series (scroll down to Science of Reading) in spring 2024 with the ODEW.
 Viewers will gain a better understanding of the shift to the science of reading in Ohio’s schools and how public libraries can help support the changes in classroom reading instruction.
+There is a $30 viewing fee for non-OLC members.

-• ABCs of Reading Development is a recorded webinar hosted by the Massachusetts Library System for public library workers.
+- ABCs of Reading Development is a freely available recorded webinar hosted by the Massachusetts Library System for public library workers.
 Presenter Julie Bertram covers the Simple View of Reading and development of listening, speaking, phonological awareness, reading, and writing skills in early childhood.
 She also discusses leveled text through the lens of the experiences of emergent and struggling readers.

-• Learning to Read at School, Loving to Read at the Library is a recorded webinar hosted by the Colorado State Library for public library workers.
+- Learning to Read at School, Loving to Read at the Library is a freely available recorded webinar hosted by the Colorado State Library for public library workers.
 Presenter Jess Hesselberg connects public library resources and practices to the science of reading and discusses how public librarians support reading instruction.

-• Text Types and Evaluating Beginning Reading for Librarians and Library Staff is a recorded webinar from Teach My Kid to Read.
+- Text Types and Evaluating Beginning Reading for Librarians and Library Staff is a freely available recorded webinar from Teach My Kid to Read.
 Presenter Laura Lay explains decodable books and shows how to evaluate beginning readers to determine if they are phonics-based.

-• Foundations of Literacy: The Science of Reading is a recorded webinar from LENA featuring a panel of educators describing how foundational oral language and literacy skills build to a child's success in learning how to read.
+- Foundations of Literacy: The Science of Reading is a freely available recorded webinar from LENA featuring a panel of educators describing how foundational oral language and literacy skills build to a child's success in learning how to read.

 Toolkits, articles, and websites: